 - 1. In the top line menu, click Rules Deploy Configuration. - 2.
 Click Create rules deploy configuration. - 3.
-In the window that appears, enter the following information about the rules: - Provide runtime context.

-- Define variations.

-- Create services specifying the versions of web services to support, which is either the SOAP service, or the RESTful service, or RMI, or all of them.
+In the window that appears, enter the following information about the rules: - Provide runtime context. - Use the RuleService runtime context. - Define variations. - Create services specifying the versions of web services to support, which is either the SOAP service, or the RESTful service, or RMI, or all of them.

 - Enter the service name.

 - Define the service class.

+- Define an RMI service class.

 - Define the service version.
-For more information on service version definition, see Defining Rule Service
+For more information on service version definition, see Defining Rule Service Version.

-Version.

 - Enter URL of the service.

+- Define an intercepting template class.

+- Define an annotation template class.

+- Define comma separated service groups.

 - Add configuration description to the XML file.